-Position Description: Perform independent or supervisory roles in research and communications activities requiring an advanced level of knowledge in a field of science or learning, are predominantly intellectual and varied in character, and require consistent use of discretion and judgment.
-Prepare, record, and edit podcast episodes, operation of computer and recording equipment, supervision of graduate students and other lab/field personnel on assigned projects.
+Perform independent or supervisory roles in research activities requiring an advanced level of knowledge in a field of science or learning, are predominantly intellectual and varied in character, and require consistent use of discretion and judgment.
+The home base for this position is in Alpine, TX.

 Essential Duties and Responsibilities